Holy-Newton/Newton/README.md

 👋 Hi, I’m @Holy-Newton.
 I’m not actually Newton; it’s a joke.
 Newton’s been dead for, like, 300 years… Sorry if that’s news to you.

+💁‍♂️ Seriously I'm François, 21 years old, alive for the moment. (he, more serious sundently ?)

 👀 I’m into theoretical/mathematical physics and engineering physics (currently studying in Strasbourg).

 🌱 I’m learning simulation in Python and machine learning (oh, and physics, obviously)(Quantum physics, statistical physics, wave theory soon, and holy gosh... our world is just sooo cool, wonderful and coherent. why that ? that's the question of my life.
 I just want to now what the "creator" had in mind.)